-Plus, buying for teenagers means getting clued in to the latest trends.
 Teens are the arbiters of pop culture.
-This can be a daunting task for grown-ups who’ve never even heard of some of the things their teens like.
+So buying for teenagers means getting clued in to the latest trends.
+That can be a daunting task for grown-ups who’ve never even heard of some of the things their teens like.

-We scoured the Internet, examined surveys, and read up on marketing research to take some stress out of holiday shopping for your hard-to-please teen.
-The result is a list of trendy ideas ranging from electronics to decor to entertainment.
-You’re sure to find something to thrill the teen on your list no matter your holiday budget.
+But with this list of trendy ideas — ranging from electronics to decor to entertainment — you’re sure to find something to thrill the teen on your list, no matter your holiday budget.

 1. Trendy Books

-Time magazine reports the percentage of teenagers who read for pleasure is dropping, but as many as two-thirds of teens still enjoy reading.
-That means most teenagers won’t think a book is a lame gift.
+In 2018, Time magazine reported that while the percentage of teenagers who read for pleasure was dropping, as many as two-thirds still enjoyed reading.
+That means most teenagers don’t think books are lame gifts.
 And a popular book can even sway reluctant readers to dive in.
-That’s important.
+And that’s crucial.
 Stats compiled by Book Riot show students proficient in reading are five times more likely to graduate high school.
 Plus, you’ll impress them with your pop culture knowledge.

-The Netflix film “To All the Boys I’ve Loved Before” is a teen phenomenon based on the first of a series of books by Jenny Han.
+The Netflix film series “To All the Boys I’ve Loved Before” is a teen phenomenon based on the first of a series of books by Jenny Han.
 They follow a girl whose private letters written to past crushes are stolen and mailed out.
-Netflix has greenlighted two more films in the series, with the second coming out in February 2020.
+The second and third installments, “To All the Boys: P.S.
+I Still Love You” and “To All the Boys: Always and Forever, Lara Jean,” continue the story.
 And you can get a box set of all three “To All the Boys I’ve Loved Before” books for under $20.

 If you’re buying for a teen who loves to listen to music, set them up with a water-resistant speaker so they can jam to their favorite tunes while in the shower or at the pool.
 The Soundbot SB510 shower speaker is waterproof and wireless and sticks to the shower wall via a suction cup.
+It’s also easily portable, so they can take it anywhere — the pool, beach, park, backyard, or their bedroom.
 Even better, teens can take phone calls using its built-in mic.

 According to a 2019 survey of teens by The Strategist, string lights are the most popular and beloved room decor.
 If they have a smartphone, upgrade their fairy lights with a set that connects to an app on their phone.
 Using Bluetooth technology, Abtong fairy lights with music mode sync with your teen’s music and change color along with the beat.
 Overall, there are 16 million color combinations and 29 modes.